NicoOhler/Notes/Data Science and AI/Knowledge Representation/Vectors as KR.md

 		+ what questions do we want to ask?
 + vector operations
 	+ identify useful operations in a given use case
-	+ vector operattions can be used to reason over knowledge
+	+ vector operations can be used to reason over knowledge
 + vector representation is easy after feature engineering is done
 	+ depending on computational complexity
 	+ can be created automatically